-11. OTHER FINANCIAL ASSETS
+11. OTHER FINANCIAL LIABILITIES

-Other financial assets comprise the following:
+Other financial liabilities comprise the following:

-2023 US\$000 2022 US\$000
+2024 2023

-Derivative financial instruments:
+US\$000 US\$000

-Derivatives not designated as hedging instruments (a) 440 -
+Derivative financial instruments: Derivatives not designated as hedging instruments (a) - 440

-Derivatives designated as hedging instruments (b) 215
+Derivatives designated as hedging instruments (b) 948 215

-655 -
+948 655

-- (a) As of December 31, 2023, this item corresponds to pending invoices for the settlement of derivative financial instruments. - (b) The contracts for derivative financial instruments were negotiated with several international financial entities, including JP Morgan, Morgan Stanley and Citibank NY (Note 30).
+- (a) As of December 31, 2023, this item corresponds to pending invoices for the settlement of derivative financial instruments. - (b) The contracts for derivative financial instruments were negotiated with several international financial entities, including JP Morgan, Morgan Stanley, Citibank NY and Macquarie.